 The HPV vaccine: how it works and who it’s for

 What are the symptoms of HPV in men?

 Most of the time, men infected with HPV have no symptoms.
 Sometimes symptoms don’t develop until months or years after infection, or they don’t appear until serious health problems arise.
 The symptoms of HPV vary depending on the strain of the virus.

 - Genital warts—bumps that grow in the genital area; they can be small or large, raised or flat, or shaped like a cauliflower.
 They may itch, bleed, or feel somewhat tender, but they are not usually painful.
 Genital warts appear on the penis, scrotum, around the anus in men.
 According to the CDC, about 1% of sexually active adults have genital warts at any given time (CDC, 2017).
-HPV types 6 and 11 cause approximately 90% of all genital warts (CDC, 2018).
+HPV types 6 and 11 cause approximately 90% of all genital warts (CDC-a, 2018).

 - Common warts—raised bumps on hands and fingers; they feel rough and are not typically painful.

 - Plantar warts—flesh-colored hard growths on the soles (bottoms) of your feet; they can be uncomfortable.

 - Flat warts—flat, raised lesions that can form anywhere, usually in areas prone to skin injuries, like razor nicks and cuts.
 Flat warts are often seen in beard areas of men.
 Teens and children get these types of warts on the face.

 There is no evidence that HPV is spread by touching hard surfaces, like toilet seats or by sharing clothing.